 First and foremost, ensure that your produce is completely dry before storing it in the refrigerator.
 One way to ensure this is to wash fruits and vegetables just before use rather than as soon as you get them.

 Also, set your refrigerator to the appropriate temperature, usually between 33-40°F (0-4°C), to keep your food from spoiling.
-While this may be obvious, it’s worth checking (go ahead, I’ll wait while you check!)
+While this may be obvious, it’s worth checking the temperature you’re refrigerating at (go ahead, I’ll wait while you check!).

 How to Keep Produce Fresh on the Counter

-Root veggies (like potatoes, carrots, beets, and turnips) and certain fruits (like bananas, tomatoes, avocados, and melons) do best when stored on the countertop.
+Root veggies (like potatoes, carrots, beets, and turnips) and certain fruits (like bananas, tomatoes, avocados, and melons) do best when stored on the countertop at room temperature.
 You’ll want to ensure there’s good airflow to prevent moisture buildup, which can lead to mold and spoilage.

 And while some fruits like tomatoes benefit from a little sunlight to ripen, prolonged exposure to direct sunlight can cause them to spoil quickly.
 Keep countertop produce away from sunlight.
 Root veggies also do best when stored in a cool, dark area on the counter, or in a cupboard or root cellar.

-Finally, keep those ethylene producers separate from those that are ethylene sensitive (I’m looking at you, onions and sweet potatoes!), which will prevent accelerated ripening and help extend shelf life.
+Finally, keep those ethylene producers separate from produce that is ethylene sensitive (I’m looking at you, onions and sweet potatoes!), which will prevent accelerated ripening and help extend shelf life.

 Further Tips on Avoiding Food Waste